esSarah/BiDoO/README.md

 ## Current Activities

-- Creating the MVP as phone app (Flutter) with Google ML - no cleaning neccessary, it is just brilliant<br>
+- Creating the MVP as phone app (Flutter) with Google ML - no cleaning of the pictures neccessary, it is just brilliant.<br>
-  *making it myself would have been fun as well, but for something published I'd have to drop it anyway.
+  *Making it myself would have been fun as well, but for something published I'd have to drop it anyway.
 I can't compete with most of the recent solutions*

 # Current Status
 - Complex Navigation and BloC Management added, Scan Results are shown in List.